Everything You Need To Know About CO-OP

 Where can I do a work term in my field?

 You can do placements with a variety of employers, depending on your program.
-They can include private businesses, educational institutions, Crown corporations, federal, provincial and municipal governments as well as high-tech companies.
+They can include private businesses, educational institutions, non-profit organizations Crown corporations, federal, provincial and municipal governments as well as high-tech companies.
 In addition, depending on your preference, you may complete your work term locally, nationally or even internationally.

 Will I find employment more easily by completing the CO-OP Program?